charleslbryant/hello-react-and-typescript/README.md

 `npm install`

+`npm install tsd -g`

 `tsd install`

-This will install the required npm packages and TypeScript Typings.
+This will install the required npm packages, TypeScript definition manager and TypeScript Typings.

 ##Run

-To run the project, open a console at the root path of the repo and run
+To run the project in browser with automatic reloads on file changes, open a console at the root path of the repo and run

 `gulp`

+##Production Build

+Run a build to release to production (doesn't open in browser, etc.).

+`gulp production`

+##Run Tests

+`gulp test`

 This will kick off the default gulp task to run all the magic and open the index.html page in a browser.